 Before the story even begins, we are presented with a cool opening credit sequence where each person is introduced on screen.
 It even displays titles letting us know their relation to other characters that have already been announced.
 This is a much easier and faster why of letting the audience know about certain characters.
-Without the need for them to use pointless exposition in thier dialouge.
+Without the need for them to use pointless exposition in their dialogue.

 Unlike most of the other giallo films I have seen or I have at least read about, this one is very different in the genre.
 Director Duccio Tessari is more interested in telling a good mystery rather than creating a straight-up horror film.
-This is an investagation film where clues are gathered by the characters on screen as well as us, the viewer.
-Some of these clues are known to the auidence before the chracters and other times, it's vice versa.
-While watching it, I was conviniced who it was, and at the end, I was surprised to find out it was someone I wasn't expecting.
+This is an investigation film where clues are gathered by the characters on screen as well as us, the viewer.
+Some of these clues are known to the audience before the characters and other times, it’s vice versa.
+While watching it, I was convinced who it was, and at the end, I was surprised to find out it was someone I wasn’t expecting.

 While the story was fascinating and the characters were interesting, I found some of the acting to be a bit over the top and too melodramatic in certain scenes.
 Maybe it’s because it is Italian and that is just my opinion of the few movies I have seen from that country, such as La Dolce Vita and Life is Beautiful.
 I’m not saying that all Italian people are over dramatic so please put down those pencils before you start writing me hate mail.
 Then again, who really uses pencils anyways.
 Oh great, I went and offended those who still handwrite everything.